The Ultimate Drift Starter Guide for Sales TeamsLast Updated: June 12, 2018

 - If there's more than one person in the rule, operate out of the "Your Conversations" queues.
 This will keep reps from stepping on each others' toes.

 - If you have a lot of bots running, where technically there are no participants in the conversation, then always check the "no Participants" queue and make sure every conversation has a participant.
 No lead left behind!

-You can set your notification settings here.
+You can customize your notifications under My Settings > My Account > Notifications.
 These settings are at a rep level, so each person can adjust them to their liking.

 You can be notified in 3 ways: Email, Browser, and Mobile.